almedso/ronto/docs/source/user/rontofile.rst

 Rontofile Reference
 ===================

-The Rontofile is the home of ronto settings.
+The ronto file named *ronto.yml* is the home of ronto settings.
-This name *Rontofile* plus the location in the root directory of the (Yocto) project is established as convention.
+This name *ronto.yml* plus the location in the root directory of the (Yocto) project is established as convention.
 It enforces two things: